 What should you check first when a merge outputs incoherent text?
 Check architecture, tensor shapes, tokenizer output policy, and chat template before coefficient tuning.
 These checks identify whether inputs and output IDs still mean what the merge recipe assumed.

-The best way to learn merging is to reason through a concrete scenario before you touch a GPU.
+Start merging work by reasoning through a concrete scenario before you touch a GPU.

 Question: Why can't we average the weights of GPT-2 and Llama-3?